opensuspect/design-document/tasks.md

 someone else changes them.

-Once the process successfully finishes, the input item is consumed and a chromatogram printed on paper is returned in the output slot.
+Once the process successfully finishes, the input item is consumed and a chromatogram printed on paper (a long graph with peaks on it) is returned in the output slot.
 This item is unique for every different input item.

 ## Maintenance Tasks